mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 Hi, I'm Glenn Fiedler and welcome to __Building a Game Network Protocol__.

 In the [previous article](/post/reading_and_writing_packets/), we created a bitpacker but it required manual checking to make sure reading a packet from the network is safe.
-This is a real problem because the stakes are particularly high.
-A single missed check creates a vulnerability that an attacker can use to crash your server.
+This is a real problem because the stakes are particularly high - a single missed check creates a vulnerability that an attacker can use to crash your server.

-In this article, we're going to transform the bitpacker into a system where this checking is automatic.
-If we read past the end of a packet, the packet read will abort automatically.
-If a value comes in over the network that's outside of the expected range, that packet will be dropped.

-We're going to do this with minimal runtime overhead, and in such a way that we don't have to code separate read and write functions anymore, performing both read and write with the same function.
+In this article, we're going to transform the bitpacker into a system where this checking is _automatic_.
+We're going to do this with minimal runtime overhead, and in such a way that we don't have to code separate read and write functions, performing both read and write with a single function.

 This is called a _serialize function_.